mreineck/ducc/README.md

 ### Installation

-DUCC can be installed using a simple `pip` invocation.
+DUCC can be installed using a simple `pip` invocation:

     pip3 install --user ducc0